anilabhadatta/educative.io_scraper/README.md

       6. Start Scraping by pressing 4.
       7. To return to Main Menu/ Exit Scraper press Ctrl+C / CMD+C.

-##### Note 1: Uncomment line 513 to download the courses having download_button container but download button is not working.[This Feature is not added in releases]

-##### Note 2: If the scraper fails or the User Exits in between for any specific reason, a log.txt file will be created in the save path, containing the index and last known url while scraping, copy the {index url} and replace it in the urls text file to resume scraping the course where it was stopped previously by restarting the scraper.
+##### Note 1: If the scraper fails or the User Exits in between for any specific reason, a log.txt file will be created in the save path, containing the index and last known url while scraping, copy the {index url} and replace it in the urls text file to resume scraping the course where it was stopped previously by restarting the scraper.

       (Make sure to delete the urls that are already scraped while replacing in the urls text file)
    ![img3](https://user-images.githubusercontent.com/48487849/197014154-a7dbd7e4-d398-4076-b0e8-279d9841c8f9.png)

-##### Note 3: If for any reason your system shuts down for power failure or the scraper crashes then you have to manually search the url and index and provide the {index url} in urls text file since the scraper cannot create log.txt for sudden power cut/ crash.
+##### Note 2: If for any reason your system shuts down for power failure or the scraper crashes then you have to manually search the url and index and provide the {index url} in urls text file since the scraper cannot create log.txt for sudden power cut/ crash.

 ## To Run the project manually: